MichaelClautice/NetNinja_Lesson_04/README.md

 # NetNinja_Lesson_04

+Michael_Clautice, Richmond, VA
-Node JS Tutorial for Beginners #4 - The Global Object
+The Net Ninja - Node JS Tutorial for Beginners
+Lesson 04 - The Global Object

 https://www.youtube.com/watch?v=PY-AycMkEAg&amp;list=PL4cUxeGkcC9gcy9lrvMJ75z9maRw4byYp&amp;index=4

-When JS is in a browser the  Global Obj is called the Window Obj.
-When JS is in NodeJS the Global Obj  is called the Global Obj.
+• Intro to Node JS’s global object.

+• Node JS’s global object, in contrast to the global object in a browser, is not the Window object.

+• Node JS is an object called 'Global'.

+• Methods available on the Node JS ‘Global’ object.